artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 * **Create SIP from transfer**: gives users the chance to send the transfer to the :ref:`Backlog tab <backlog>`, where it can be stored for processing later.
-Using the backlog also gives users a chance to carry out :ref:`appraisal <appraisal>` tasks.
-Alternately, the user can turn the transferred material into a SIP and send it along to the :ref:`Ingest
+Alternately, the user can turn the transferred material into a SIP and send it along to the :ref:`Ingest <ingest>` tab.
-  <ingest>` tab.
 The transfer can also be rejected at this point.

 .. image:: images/create-sip.*
    :align: center